PRIVIC: A privacy-preserving method for incremental collection of location data: Duality between IBU and BA

-Comparing it with the iteration of IBU as given in Definition \ref{def:IBU}, we observe that \eqref{eq:dual1} BA is dual of IBU.
-Indeed, consider an exponential mechanism of the form (which is an extension of the geometric mechanism of Gosh and al. \cite{GhoshOptimalPrivacyUtility:2012}, and, incidentally, satisfies $\beta$-geo-indistinguishability).
+Comparing it with the iteration of IBU as in Definition \ref{def:IBU}, we observe that \eqref{eq:dual1} BA is dual to IBU.
+Indeed, consider an exponential mechanism of the form $\mathcal{C} =c\exp{-\beta d(x,y)}$.
 Flipping the roles of $x$ and $y$ in \eqref{eq:dual1}, and replacing the input distribution $\pi_{\mathcal{X}}$ with the empirical distribution in output to $\mathcal{C}$, we obtain the iterative step of IBU.
-Figure~\ref{fig:BA-IBU} illustrates the duality.
-Note that, thanks to this duality, we can advantage from the fact that BA converges, i.e., that $\lim\limits_{t\to\infty}c_t$ exists, to obtain a new proof of the following theorem, alternative to the proof given by ElSalamouny et al. in \cite{EhabConvergenceIBU}.

-\begin{restatable}{theorem}{BAIBUDuality}[Corollary 2 in \cite{EhabConvergenceIBU}] IBU always converges to the unique MLE of the observed distribution for location data on a finite space under planar geometric mechanism with Euclidean metric. \end{restatable} \begin{proof} A direct consequence of the duality between IBU and BA, where we instantiate $\cal X$ to be a set of locations and $d$ to be the Euclidean metric. \end{proof}
+Due to this duality between BA and IBU (illustrated in Figure~\ref{fig:BA-IBU}) and taking advantage of the fact that BA converges~\cite{csizar}, i.e., $\lim_{t\to\infty}c_t$ exists, we obtain that also IBU converges.